Table of Contents

 Climkit Gateway

-The Climkit Gateway reads the meters connected to its RS485 port via the Modbus protocol and transmits the readings to the Climkit platform via the internet.
+The Climkit Gateway reads meters connected to its RS485 port via the Modbus protocol and transmits the readings to the Climkit platform via the internet.

 Electricity meters